 Book ‘review'(s): 7 Habits of Highly Effective People (and more!)

-Originally inspired by Stephen Covey’s book… might expand later to cover other books as a personal record…
+Originally inspired by Stephen Covey’s book… expanded later to cover other books as a personal record…

 Book 1: 7 Habits of Highly Effective People